engerlab/CellCounter/README.md

-# Artificial Intelligence-Based Cell Survival Colony Counting
+# Automated Colony Counting for Clonogenic Cell Survival Assays

-To facilitate the workflow in counting viable colonies in Clonogenic assays
+Data can be made available upon request.

+## Abstract

+**Background and Objective:** Assessment of cancer cell radiosensitivity is essential for evaluating the effectiveness of radiotherapy.
+The clonogenic assay remains the gold standard for quantifying radiosensitivity by enumerating cells with replicative potential\textit{in vitro} following radiation exposure.
+However, colony counting is labor-intensive and subject to inter-observer variability.
+This study aimed to develop and evaluate an automated colony counting method for clonogenic assay images.

+**Methods:** We developed a classical computer vision-based pipeline for automated colony counting and evaluated it on 787 clonogenic assay images of the HCT116 colorectal cancer cell line.
+The method combines targeted preprocessing with an augmented marker-based watershed framework to segment and enumerate colonies.
+The pipeline was designed for settings with limited annotated data, variable imaging conditions, and the absence of microscopic-resolution images of individual cells, and produces interpretable segmentation masks that can serve as pseudo-annotations for downstream deep learning-based methods.

+**Results:** Quantitative evaluation across four assay morphology categories achieved an average precision of 0.961, recall of 0.779, and an overall F1 score of 0.856.
+Performance remained high for assays with sparse or moderately separated colonies (F1 scores up to 0.891) but decreased in densely clustered assays due to increased colony overlap.
+The proposed pipeline achieved higher overall precision and recall benchmarked against the Segment Anything Model, and produced fewer false detections arising from background artifacts.

+**Conclusions:** These results demonstrate that classical computer vision methods can provide a robust and interpretable solution for automated clonogenic assay analysis under data- and annotation-limited conditions.

-## Description
+## Keywords

-The radiosensitivity of cancer cells varies significantly between cancer types and individual patients.
-Assessing the radiosensitivity of a given cancer cell type is crucial for understanding the effectiveness of radiotherapy.
-The clonogenic assay is a cell biology technique that quantifies viable cell colonies, defined as clusters containing 50 or more cells, after administering radiation dose, and it is considered the gold standard for measuring radiosensitivity.
-However, the technique is currently performed manually and thus is time-consuming and prone to interobserver variability.
-The use of computational methods such as segmentation and artificial intelligence can effectively eliminate these issues.
+Computer vision, segmentation,  colony counting, clonogenic assay

 ## Authors

 Mona Wang (wanrong.wang@mail.mcgill.ca) <br />
-Supervisor: Dr. Laya Rafiee Sevyeri(laya.rafieesevyeri@mail.mcgill.ca) <br />
+Joanna Li <br />
-PI: Dr. Shirin A. Enger (shirin.enger@mcgill.ca)
+PI: Dr. Shirin A. Enger <br />
+Supervisor: Dr. Laya Rafiee Sevyeri